Cr4ckC4t/game-of-life-mpi/README.md

 The code is commented and includes additional information on how to use, compile and modify the program.
 The program features no command line parameters but can be configured to some extend via the `#define`s in the beginning.

+## Why?

+The concept of distributing tasks on multiple processors to maximize throughput is here simulated using [John Conway's Game of Life](https://playgameoflife.com/info) to practice the use of the MPI library in C.

 ## Usage

 The program distributes the computation of different regions in the Game of Life on the specified amount of processors.